orionorganizacao-dotcom/a-dap-protocol/docs/adap-operational-provenance-v0.1.md

-# A-DAP — Operational Provenance Threat Model v0.1
+# A-DAP — Operational Provenance Layer v0.2

+---

-## Purpose
+# Purpose

-This document defines the primary threat model for A-DAP Operational Provenance.
+A-DAP defines a layer for preserving independently verifiable evidence regarding the operational conditions surrounding AI output generation.

+The objective is not to reconstruct hidden internal reasoning.

-The goal is not to prove that a system was correct.
+The objective is not to recover true intent.

+The objective is to preserve evidence.

+---

+# Core distinction

+Content provenance and decision provenance are distinct properties.

+Content provenance answers:

+"Who created this?"

+Decision provenance answers:

+"Under what verifiable conditions was this produced?"

+Human and institutional review answers:

+"What does this mean and who is responsible?"

+---

+# Three-layer trust architecture

+---

+## Layer 1 — Identity / Asset Provenance

+Purpose:

+Preserve authorship and origin information regarding generated artifacts.

+Examples:

+• C2PA

+• Content Credentials

+• Watermarks

+• Cryptographic signatures

+Question answered:

+"Who produced this artifact?"

+---

+## Layer 2 — Operational Provenance

+A-DAP Layer

+Purpose:

-The goal is to preserve independently verifiable evidence regarding the operational conditions surrounding output generation.
+Preserve independently verifiable evidence regarding the operational conditions surrounding production.

+Examples:

+• model version

+• tool chain identifiers

+• retrieval context

+• input state

+• timestamps

+• execution metadata

+• hashes

+• decision envelopes

+Question answered:

+"Under what verifiable conditions was this generated?"

+Limitations:

-A-DAP does not reconstruct hidden reasoning.
+A-DAP does not reconstruct hidden internal reasoning.

-A-DAP does not recover true internal intent.
+A-DAP does not reveal a true "why."

 A-DAP preserves evidence.

 ---

-# Threat Model Scope

-A-DAP protects against:

-• retrospective alteration of operational evidence

-• loss of execution context

-• ambiguity regarding production conditions

-• post-hoc reconstruction without evidence

-• unverifiable narratives replacing evidence

-A-DAP does not protect against:

-• complete institutional collusion

-• compromised cryptographic roots

-• false external data sources
+## Layer 3 — Interpretation and Accountability

+Actors:

-• malicious human interpretation
+• human auditors

-• truth manipulation outside the evidence chain
+• regulators

+• institutions

+• legal systems

+Question answered:

+"What does this mean and who is responsible?"

 ---

-# Core distinction
+# Structural observations

-Traditional logging asks:

-"What happened?"

-A-DAP asks:

-"What independently verifiable evidence existed before interpretation occurred?"
+Without Layer 1:

+Origin becomes unclear.

+Without Layer 2:

+Operational context disappears.

+Without Layer 3:

+Evidence does not produce accountability.

 ---